 — Iris #MajoritéSilencieuseVaccinée #Macron2022 (@olisab1949115) August 23, 2021

-This was evident in news headlines when president Emmanuel Macron announced that the remains of US cabaret dancer Josephine Baker would be placed in the Panthéon.
+This was evident in news headlines when president Emmanuel Macron announced that US cabaret dancer Josephine Baker would be inducted into the Panthéon.

 2. It’s open to foreigners